wrcsubers/RasPi_CandyBot2/README.md

 The managment client can be ran on any laptop/desktop, although it should have a wired network connection.

 #### Software
-My management client was running Windows 10 Pro (any OS should work) and Firefox 94.0.
+Management client was running Windows 10 Pro (any OS should work) and Firefox 94.0.

 #### Usage
 * The management client consists of a single HTML page with a number of features which help support the kiosk.